apache/cassandra/doc/source/operating/read_repair.rst

 Figure 1.
 Client sends read request to a 5-node Cluster

 Three nodes host replicas for the requested data as illustrated in Figure 2.
 With a read consistency level of ``TWO`` two replica nodes must return a response for the read request to be considered successful.
-If the node the client sends request to hosts a replica of the data requested only one other replica node needs to be sent a read request to.
-But if the receiving node does not host a replica for the requested data the node becomes a coordinator node and forwards the read request to a node that hosts a replica.
+If the node the client sends request to hosts a replica of the data requested, only one other replica node needs to be sent a read request to.
+But if the receiving node does not host a replica for the requested data, the node becomes a coordinator node and forwards the read request to a node that hosts a replica.
 A direct read request is forwarded to the fastest node (as determined by dynamic snitch) as shown in Figure 2.
 A direct read request is a full read and returns the requested data.

 .. figure:: Figure_2_read_repair.jpg